wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 * Built-in help desk ticketing system with automation
 * Live chat conference
 * Advanced reports to give insights into your business
+* Chat now in any language with click-to-translate feature
+* Send and receive files from chat widget
 * Chat transcripts
 * Complete web visitor information like location, IP address etc
 * Display Facebook and Twitter information on live chat widget
 * 99.95% uptime guarantee
 * Seamless integration with Salesforce.com, Sugar CRM, Zendesk, Unbounce and more.
 * 24x7 support

 **Testimonials**